Qi Gong Then And Now

 The Yellow Emperors Manual And Qi Gong

-The Yellow Emperors Manual of Internal Medicine written in the fourth century BC refers to Qi gong. were already being practiced when Greece was holding its first Olympic Games (TT6 BC),
+The Yellow Emperor’s Manual of Internal Medicine, written in the fourth century BC, refers to Qi gong.
+Qi gong exercises were already being practiced when Greece was holding its first Olympic Games (TT6 BC),

 whilst the Celts were invading Britain (800 BC) and even before the birth of Confucius (551 BC).

-Developed by the early Taoists, Qi gong evolved through careful study of the natural
+Developed by the early Taoists, Qi gong evolved by carefully studying the natural

 surroundings and wildlife.
-The gait of the bear ,the tiger prowling,the bird stretching its wings etc.
+The bear’s gait, the tiger prowling, the bird stretching its wings etc.

 The Ancient Taoists observed that the animals were able to keep themselves

-healthy.
-This observation coupled with a knowledge of internal energy (qi), they
+This observation, coupled with a knowledge of internal energy (qi), led them

-devised exercises to regulate in co-ordination with the movements of the
+to devise exercises to regulate breathing with the body’s movements

 It was found that exercise alone could not bring about balance and harmony within the body.

-Following the principal of Yin and Yang, if movement is Yang, then stillness being Yin
+Following the principle of Yin and Yang, if movement is Yang, then stillness being Yin

 is necessary to achieve the balance.
-Stillness in the form of .
+Stillness in the form of meditation.

 Gaunzi, a book, written in 300 BC notes:

-“achievement of will improve the general fitness of the four limbs, and this will in turn
+“achievement of meditation will improve the general fitness of the four limbs, and this will in turn

 accumulate abundant energy and vigor in the body.’

-What role if any, can exercises formulated in these ancient times play in our world, steeped in science and technology?
+What role can exercises formulated in these ancient times play in our world, steeped in science and technology?

-Is there a place for ancient healing exercises or have they been overtaken by the wonders of modern medicine?
+Is there a place for ancient healing exercises or have the wonders of modern medicine overtaken them?

 For those who are healthy, modern medicine offers little or nothing to maintain a